-7. When is a OP authorisation involving more than one member granted?
+7. When is an OP authorisation involving more than one member granted?

 Moreover, in order to communicate information on temporary export goods to other customs offices involved in the authorisation, an information sheet INF2 may be issued, at the request of the person concerned or on the initiative of the customs authorities, in order to obtain partial or total relief for the compensating products.

-The OP authorisation specifies the period of validity of the authorisation (up to 5 years) and the period of discharge (meaning the time needed for the goods to be transported from EU to the processor’s facilities in the third country and vice versa, plus the time for the processing operations needed) which may be extended after a written request.
+The OP authorisation specifies the period of validity of the authorisation (up to 3 years for goods of Annex 71-02DA and up to 5 years for other goods) and the period of discharge (meaning the time needed for the goods to be transported from EU to the processor’s facilities in the third country and vice versa, plus the time for the processing operations needed) which may be extended after a written request.

-Entering the temporary export goods under OP procedure is made in accordance with the provisions laid down for exportation.
+Entering the temporary export goods under OP procedure is made in accordance with the provisions laid down for exportation/importation accordingly.

 The holder of the authorisation is requested to keep records as provided for in article 178 of the Reg.
 (EU) 2015/2446 which will contain all necessary information for the temporary export goods and the processed products e.g. particulars of the declarations (import-export), rate of yield, nature of the processing operations, commercial or technical descriptions necessary to identify the goods etc. as in Annex 71-06 of the Reg.
 (EU) 2015/2446.